File-based Catalogs

 The combination of the schema, package, and name fields must be unique within a catalog.

-See the Properties section for information about the property type.
+See the Properties section for information about the properties field.

 Here is an example of an object which adheres to the Meta schema: